 - It’s difficult to incorporate and manage complex technologies.

 - There are also problems with scalability.

 - It can be inefficient at times because network speed and transaction costs fluctuate.

 - Human error has not yet been eradicated.

 That will be all in our list of intermediate Blockchain developer interview questions.
 Let’s move to the next section of advanced questions on Blockchain technology.

-Advanced Blockchain Interview Questions
+Advanced Blockchain Interview Questions for Experienced